5-Day Big 5 Luxury Safari (30 September – 4 October 2024)

 Please be sure your camera batteries are fully charged before leaving Nelspruit.

-On the morning your safari starts, you’ll have time for breakfast, which is made-to-order, as well as a substantial buffet.
+On the morning your safari starts, you’ll have time for a fantastic made-to-order breakfast as well as a substantial buffet.
 Please settle your personal bill with Loerie’s Call before 10:00.

 The van will depart for the safari Lodge at 10:30.
 The drive is approximately 3 hours.
 At the halfway point, you’ll stop at Perry Bridge Reptile Park, which includes a coffee shop, patisserie, wine shop, curio shop, craft shop, and more.
 If you would like to stop at the Craft Shop outside of the game reserve, please limit your time at Perry’s, so you can have time to stop for local crafts (usually closed Sundays).